citp/privacy-policy-historical/m/mp/mpp/mpp.org.md

 MPP safeguards the security of the data you send us with physical, electronic, and managerial procedures.
 We urge you to take every precaution to protect your personal data when you are on the Internet.

 MPP uses industry-standard Secure Sockets Layer (SSL) encryption on all Web pages where donations are submitted.
-To make donations to MPP or organizations supported by MPP, you must use an SSL-enabled browser such as Netscape Navigator 3.0 or later, or Internet Explorer 5.0 or later.
+To make donations to MPP or organizations supported by MPP, you must use an SSL-enabled browser.
+(Any current version of Firefox, Internet Explorer or Safari will work.)
 This protects the confidentiality of your personal and credit card information while it is transmitted over the Internet.

 ### Access to your personal information